Insect Fossils Classification with Hexapoda

 Also see Phylum Arthropoda

-Insect evolution has led to prodigious diversity of this animal group comapred with other members of Domain Eucarya.
-For example, there are believed to be three times as many Dipetran species (fllies) as there are vertebrate species, and ten times as many Coliopteran species (beetles) as vertebrate species.
+Insect evolution has led to prodigious diversity of this animal group compared with other members of Domain Eukarya.
+For example, there are believed to be three times as many Dipteran species (true fllies) as there are vertebrate species, and ten times as many Coleopteran species (beetles) as there are vertebrate species.

 Taxonomic research on fossil insects has always been relegated to a subordinate role when compared to that of living species.
 There are large numbers of undetermined fossil insects in many collections throughout the world awaiting descriptions, but only a small fraction of systematic research has ever been devoted to these fossils.